umarquez/Golang-examples/readme.md

 Each stage has any number of inbound and outbound channels, except the - first and last stages, which have only outbound or inbound channels, respectively.
 The first stage is sometimes called the source or producer; the last stage, the sink or consumer.
 >
 **Source:** *https://blog.golang.org/pipelines*

+An example of pipeline comunication pattern.

+#### pure_channels
+How to manage multiple threads using the same channel with no other library.

 ### concurrency
 > Is the composition of independently executing processes (_dealing with a lot of things at once_).